How to Change Financial Advisors

 How Long Does It Take to Switch Financial Advisors?

-This can vary greatly depending on the complexity.
-But in most cases, the process can be done in as little as one to three weeks.
+The timeframe for switching advisors can vary depending on the complexity of your accounts and the institutions involved.
+In many cases, the full transition can be completed in as little as one to three weeks.

 How Do I Find a Better Financial Advisor than the One I’m Leaving?

-That, of course, is the $6 million dollar question (literally, if you’re a high net worth investor).
+That, of course, is the $6 million question — especially if you are a high-net-worth investor.

-Secondly, each transaction may incur a fee, depending on the trading platform and the type of asset being sold.
-Your advisor may charge you a termination fee (which should be in your contract).
-You can request that your new advisor reimburse you for the termination fee.
+Each asset transaction may involve a fee, depending on the trading platform and the type of asset being moved.
+In addition, your current advisor may charge a termination fee, which should be outlined in your service agreement.